 Ceaseless seizures took Kara Coltrin’s newborn son to the brink of death.
 Then came a turning point: rapid genome sequencing.

 The technology revealed key genetic markers, sparking new treatment at Rady Children’s Hospital in San Diego.
-This saved her son, Coltrin said.

 Rarely covered by private insurance, research grants and philanthropy have largely paid for Rady’s high-speed sequencing.
 Now, there’s a new funding source.
 In a first-of-its-kind pilot, the state program Medi-Cal recently began covering rapid sequencing of critically ill newborns at Rady.

 This pilot — called Project Baby Bear — could one day prompt government and private insurance coverage for these tests among babies with perplexing cases.

 Push for Coverage

 San Diego is playing a leading role in a push for wider insurance coverage of genomics, critical for broader adoption in clinical settings.
 Besides Rady, giant genomics company Illumina is vying to clear a path for insurance reimbursement of specific tests.